 Lack of access to medicine is a major driver of drug resistance.
 How can pharma take action?

-Big Pharma: a powerful ally for achieving healthcare equity
+R&D-based pharma companies: a powerful ally for achieving healthcare equity

 Billions of people living in low- and middle-income countries are unable to access the medicines they need.
 Supply chains are often fragmented or disrupted, making it impossible to deliver and store pharmaceuticals while also safeguarding their quality.
 Even where medicines are available, they may be unaffordable for healthcare providers and patients in low-resource settings.
 Meanwhile, pharmaceutical products are typically developed to target more lucrative markets and, as a result, are often poorly matched to the needs of low- and middle-income countries.